schinken/esp8266-geigercounter/README.md

 # Mightyohm.com Geigercounter connected to ESP8266

+❗ Disclaimer: **This project assumes that you know how to solder, flash an arduino and use MQTT.
+This repository not a tutorial - there are plenty of them around the internet.
+This repository serves the purpose to provide the code to anyone who wants to uses it or extend it yourself to your needs** ❗

 ## getting started

 To compile this code, just clone or download the master branch as a zip and ramp up your arduino IDE.